jpnotsodev/jpdelmundo223/README.md

 #### I'm currently learning ...
 * SQL Server Inegration Services
-* Extract, Transform, Load
+* Extract, Transform, and Loading Concepts
-* Object Oriented Programming using Python
+* Object Oriented Programming in Python
+* Data Structures and Algorithims (including lists, sets, and dictionaries...)
 * Tablaue

 #### Some of my personal projects and portfolio ...